ma7dev/__sudomaze.github.io/_site/_notes/streams/projects/FaceRig-clone/01_problem-statement.md

 {% include video id="ZFy5B8OC3Tw" provider="youtube" %}

-As I want the animated character to be updated based on viewers chose.
+As I want the animated character to be updated based on viewers' choice.
 I will need to build an API to allow the update to happen.

 I think there are few problems to tackle are:
 * Building face recognition system.